REAP Retired Executives and Professionals

 6. The Vice President is the contact person for meeting location.

-1. The Secretary records the general meeting minutes and reads them at each general meeting.
-These minutes should include a very brief description of the preceding week’s talk.
+1. The Secretary records the general meeting minutes and reads them at each general.

 2. The Secretary takes minutes of Executive Board meetings and preserves them in digital form.